zxrys/zxrys/README.md

 - 👋 Hi, I’m @zxrys
-- 👀 I’m interested in AI especially in LLM assists coding and debugging
+- 👀 I’m interested in AI especially in LLM assists coding and debugging and MLLM
-- 🌱 I’m currently GOLang backend development and prompt engineering
+- 🌱 I’m currently working on GOLang backend development and AI engineering
-- 📫 How to reach me ...
+- 📫 springrainyszxr@gmail.com

 <!---
 zxrys/zxrys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.